gangaramadiwasi2000/-Calculator/README.md

 The project adheres to clean coding practices, making it easy to understand, modify, and expand.
 Proper separation of concerns between frontend and backend logic ensures maintainability.
 Possible Enhancements:
+Advanced Operations:

+Include operations such as modulus, percentage, square roots, and exponents.
+Add support for multiple operations in a single calculation.
 Responsive Design:

 Make the calculator mobile-friendly using CSS and JavaScript frameworks like Bootstrap for a seamless user experience across all devices.